panxiuqing/gitig/README.md

 ## Usage

-Download executable target file from Releases and add put it to your PATH, then:
+Download executable target file from Releases and put it to your $PATH, then:

 ```sh
 # Create .gitignore file for Python project to current position